BTubbs200/Another-CHIP-8-Emulator/README.md

 	    "CMAKE_POLICY_VERSION_MINIMUM": "3.5"
      }
 # Collaboration
-Feel free to create issues and pull requests, I am always open to consider learning something and improving the program.
+Feel free to open issues or submit pull requests.
+I’m always open to learning and improving the program.